qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_general_tools.rst

 The additional attributes and their values are taken from a second vector layer.
-A spatial criteria is applied to select the values from the second layer that are added to each feature from the first layer in the resulting one.
+A spatial criteria is applied to select the values from the second layer that are added to each feature from the first layer.

 Parameters
 ..........